NCEAS/vegbank2/helm/README.md

 ```

 Before we deploy this Vegbank API helm chart, we must ensure that postgres is available.
 So we first deploy the `cnpg` helm chart.
 This will initialize 3 postgres pods - wait for all three pods to be ready before proceeding to deploy the Vegbank API helm chart.
+- Note: The postgres image in `deployment.yaml` must match the `cnpg` postgres version

 ```sh
 # The release name is vegbankdb